Square Root Calculator is a free online tool to find the square root, cube root, and nth root or radical of any given number.

 Along with that let's also learn about the standard mathematical approach to calculate the square root.

-We have four ways to find the square root and they are as follows:
+We have four methods to find the square root and they are as follows:

 Only the long division method is useful for calculating the square root of a non-perfect square.
 All three other methods can only be applied to perfect square numbers.
 If you are unsure whether a number is a perfect square or not you must go with the long division method.
 It can find the square root of perfect as well as non-perfect squares.
 However, the process is a bit complex than others.